 - Submitting documents only to the TBLE or only to the NCBE will not meet the filing requirements and will not constitute a complete application.
 You MUST submit your NCBE application to the NCBE and upload a .pdf of your complete NCBE application to your Tennessee Application as provided in STEP 5.
 You may be deemed ineligible to sit for the exam and your licensing will be delayed if you submit the application only to the NCBE or only to the TBLE.

-STEP 6: Submit the $575 application filing fee after the Synergy application is finalized and submitted (ONLINE by credit card only OR by CHECK OR MONEY ORDER payable to the TN Board of Law Examiners; do not mail cash) to the Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN 37219.
+STEP 6: Submit the $625 application filing fee after the Synergy application is finalized and submitted (ONLINE by credit card only OR by CHECK OR MONEY ORDER payable to the TN Board of Law Examiners; do not mail cash) to the Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN 37219.
 Please be sure to clearly mark your full name and NCBE number on the check or money order.
 Credit card service fees, sometimes called convenience fees, will be paid directly to the vendor in a separate credit card transaction at the same time as the filing fee is paid.
 Credit cards are accepted for online payments only.
 If you fail to pay the fee by the Final Deadline or you pay the fee and the payment is unsuccessful and has not been paid by the deadline, you will not be eligible to tiake the exam.

 DEADLINES AND ELIGIBILITY TO SIT FOR THE EXAMINATION:

-DEADLINE: All of the documents listed in STEP 5, including any additional documents required for those licensed in another jurisdiction*, educated at a non-accredited U.S. institution*, or educated in a foreign country*, must be received by the final deadline (May 20 for July exams; December 20 for February exams, unless a weekend or holiday and then the next business day) in order to be eligible to sit for the examination and upon Board approval.
+DEADLINES: All of the documents listed in STEP 5, including any additional documents required for those licensed in another jurisdiction*, educated at a non-accredited U.S. institution*, or educated in a foreign country*, must be received by the final deadline (May 20 for July exams; December 20 for February exams, unless a weekend or holiday and then the next business day) in order to be eligible to sit for the examination and upon Board approval.
 Familiarize yourself with the deadlines included under the link for Exam Sites and Schedule.
 Please note that these deadlines are “received by” deadlines, not “postmarked by” deadlines.
-The Board of Law Examiners Office is open from 8:00 until 4:30 p.m., Monday-Friday, other than recognized state holidays and the week of the bar examination in February and July.
 Items from third-parties must be sent to the TBLE directly from the third party and must arrive prior to the deadline to meet filing requirements.
 A fax or email of a document will not satisfy the deadline.

 NOTICE OF DEFICIENCY FROM THE BOARD: Pursuant to Tennessee Supreme Court Rule 7, Sections 3.10 and 11.02, neither the Executive Director nor the Board has the discretion to waive or extend the dates for filing applications nor may any fees be waived.
 Applicants who submit the Tennessee Application and pay the application filing fee on or before the Initial Deadline will receive at least one notice of missing documents or errors in the documents uploaded.
 Applicants are responsible for managing their NCBE dashboard as the Board does not have access to and will not provide notice regarding needed documents for the NCBE application.
 Applicants who do not submit an application and pay the fee on or before the Initial Deadline will not receive any notice of missing documents or deficiencies.
 You may begin your application at any time during the application period and upload documents as you receive them prior to the deadline.
 The responsibility for ensuring timely completion of the application is on the applicant.
 The Board will find an applicant ineligible to sit for the exam if an application is missing any item or if any item is submitted in the incorrect format.
-Documents from third parties that are not received by the deadline will not be considered by the Board, regardless of when it was requested by the applicant.
+Documents from third parties that are not received by the deadline will not be considered by the Board, regardless of when the documents were requested by the applicant.

 * Applicants who are admitted in other jurisdictions, educated at a non-ABA approved out-of-state law school or an unaccredited undergraduate college, or have an undergraduate or law degree from a foreign country have additional requirements that must be filed prior to the deadline in order to be eligible to sit.
 Please refer to Rule 7, Board Policies and Procedures, the application, and directions below for information.